-Mallika Kapur is CNNs Mumbai-based international correspondent and is responsible for the networks coverage from Indias financial capital.
-She also covers news stories from across South Asia.
+Mallika Kapur is CNNs Mumbai-based international correspondent and is responsible for the networks coverage from Indias financial capital and South Asia.

 Kapur contributes regularly to CNN feature shows including 'CNN Business Traveller'.
-Her other assignments have included the Commonwealth Games in India, the Anna Hazare led anti-corruption protests held throughout the country in 2011 and the visit of President Barack Obama to India, and the launch of the new rupee symbol.
+Her other assignments have included the Commonwealth Games in India, the Anna Hazare led anti-corruption protests held throughout the country in 2011 and the visit of President Barack Obama to India.
 She has reported on the Mumbai terrorist attacks, the subsequent investigation and India-Pakistan dialogue addressing terrorism.
 In 2004, she reported on the aftermath of the Asian Tsunami from the remote Andaman and Nicobar Islands in India.

 Kapur has been reporting for CNN since 2002.
 Before joining the network, she worked for CNBC in New York and Singapore.

 Kapur is Indian and was born in Calcutta.
 She graduated with a BA (Honors) in International Relations from Brown University, USA, and went on to do a Masters in Broadcast Journalism at Columbia University's Graduate School of Journalism in New York.
 Her journalistic career began with an internship at The Statesman newspaper in Calcutta, India.